Leaders in Minimally Invasive Procedures in NY and NJ.

 If you are experiencing the following symptoms, or your condition has not improved with more conservative treatments, you should talk with your doctor or make an appointment with Q Spine Institute about an endoscopic facetectomy procedure:

 A facetectomy relieves pressure on your spinal nerves and blood vessels, which helps to provide relief from pain, numbness, and other symptoms.
-Dr. Q uses the endoscopic approach because it can be performed as an outpatient procedure, and typically our patients are able to leave the hospital on the same day as the procedure.
+A surgeon uses the endoscopic approach because it can be performed as an outpatient procedure, and typically our patients are able to leave the hospital on the same day as the procedure.

 All surgeries come with some kind of risk, so you should consider more conservative treatments for your condition.
 If you are suffering from chronic pain, weakness or numbness, and non-surgical treatments have not provided relief for your condition, you may want to discuss endoscopic facetectomy with your doctor.